FlyingJaffa/tokencount/readme.txt

-So main.py is where you can run the script to analyse the text in the data folder.
-It uses the functions in counter.py to give the character and token count.
+Place a text, PDF or JSON in the data folder, run Main.py and it uses tiktoken to estimate the token count should it be passed to an LLM.